 Tatamagouche: At the afternoon ministry meeting October 23, F. Bartlett, A. Hull, S. MacLeod, and A. McCandless shared in the ministry.
 The gospel was shared by A. McCandless and A. Hull and five young believers obeyed the Lord in baptism.
 The Truro assembly joined in for this event, and the hall was filled to capacity.

-Clinton: The assembly was thankful that a few parents and grandparents attended the annual Sunday school picnic in September to hear the gospel faithfully presented by Josh Valvano.
+Clinton: The assembly was thankful that a few parents and grandparents attended the annual Sunday school picnic in September to hear the gospel faithfully presented.
 At the annual fall conference in early October, the saints were blessed with the faithful and varied ministry of E. Badgley, B. Crawford, A. Dryburgh, R. Dryburgh, B. Kember, P. Poidevin, A. Robertson, B. Rogers, B. Snippe, and F. Sona.

 Laurel: A new assembly was planted here October 3 as the culmination of several years of labor that started with children’s work and moved into several gospel tent series.
 The Lord has blessed in salvation and established the saints in their desire to gather in His Name.
 There are presently 14 in fellowship with others sitting back observing the order.
 The assemblies in Brampton and Bolton have been a great help in this work through the years.
 The young assembly is in the process of purchasing a building in Laurel and hope to move in before the new year.
 See Updates for assembly correspondent.